-Rita Janes – Rita graduated high school from St. Bride’s College, Littledale, received degrees in mathematics, mathematics education and curriculum development from Memorial University and continued her post graduate studies at the University of Alberta and Western Illinois University.
+Rita Janes, Chair – Rita graduated high school from St. Bride’s College, Littledale, received degrees in mathematics, mathematics education and curriculum development from Memorial University and continued her post graduate studies at the University of Alberta and Western Illinois University.
 She taught mathematics at all levels from grade school to university and enjoys very much her varied professional development experiences across Canada and the United States.
 In recognition and appreciation of this work, she was the first recipient of the NLTA Barnes Award for outstanding contribution to the professional development of teachers.

 Over the years Rita has been involved in a wide variety of professional and volunteer groups, locally and nationally.
 She was elected as president and editor for the NLTA Mathematics Council for several years; the Board of Directors of the National Council of Teachers of Mathematics(NCTM); Canadian representative to the National Council of Supervisors of Mathematics Board of Directors; Chair of NCTM Professional Development Services Committee and Affiliated Services Committee.
 Rita served on the National Board of the Catholic Women’s League of Canada and presently is a member of the Board of Directors of the Catholic Women’s Leadership Foundation.

 Rita was an active member of the Parent –Teacher Associations while her children were in school; chaired the St. Patrick’s Mercy Home Foundation, and presently serves as Chair of the Board for the Mercy Centre for Ecology and Justice.
 She received the Queen Elizabeth Golden Jubilee Medal in 2013 for her work as a community volunteer and her contribution to mathematics education.